feac80/RESTful-API/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Files structure

-package.json: This file will have all nodejs dependencies module for this example.

-config/mongodb.js: This file will use for databases connection parameters for Mongodb

-config/firebase.js: This file will use for databases connection parameters for firebase

-model/users.js: This file will use to create user schema and model.

-server.js: This file will use to create nodejs application server and routes url. routes/api/contacts: This file will handle the end points request for contacts.

-routes/api/users:This file will handle the request to the endpoint request for users.

-node_modules folder: This folder will contains all nodejs packages.

-The Node js RESTful API details are as follows:

 ## API overview